-In line with guidance from Baylor University’s leadership, Baylor Theatre has cancelled all performances and public events through the end of the semester to help prevent the spread of COVID-19/coronavirus.
+Baylor Theatre has cancelled all performances and public events through the summer to help prevent the spread of COVID-19.

 While we at Baylor Theatre feel a deep and profound sense of loss over fully-realized design projects that will not be completed and performances that will not be seen, keeping you -- our audience -- and our students, faculty, and staff safe is our priority.

 Thank you for your patience, grace, and understanding during this unusual time.
 Stay tuned for more information as we make plans for next season.

 Kato, Kawakami, and their co-workers are looking at their looming thirties and wondering what happened to their hopes, dreams and ambitions.
 Trapped in a dead end job in a manga café, they go about their lives as normal…until SHE shows up and everything changes.